 ReGeNL: A Bold Start for Regenerative Farming

 With the final green light (and funding!) from The Hague in December ‘24, and a solid program management team now in place, ReGeNL is officially up and running!
-It’s incredible to see so many partners joining forces to support the first wave of farmers transitioning to regenerative agriculture—especially in contrast to the challenges we read about in the news every day.
+It’s incredible to see so many partners joining forces to support the first wave of farmers transitioning to regenerative agriculture—especially against the backdrop of the challenges we read about in the news every day.
 A huge congratulations to Wouter-Jan Schouten and his team as they embark on this exciting journey!

 Eating Healthier – Why Not?